The CW: 2011–2016: New leadership and content shift

 On April 28, 2011, Mark Pedowitz was appointed by the network to succeed original president of entertainment Dawn Ostroff; Pedowitz was made the network's first president and assumed broader responsibilities in the CW's business operations than Ostroff had.
-As president of entertainment, Ostroff oversaw entertainment operations while John Maatta, the network's chief operating officer, handled business affairs; both reported to a board composed of CBS and Warner Bros. executives.
+As president of entertainment, Ostroff oversaw entertainment operations while John Maatta, the network's chief operating officer, handled business affairs; both reported to a board consisted of CBS and Warner Bros. executives.
 Maatta began reporting to Pedowitz as a result of the latter's appointment as network president.
 Pedowitz revealed that the core target demographic of the network would not change, though the CW would attempt to lure new viewers.
 Pedowitz began looking to bring comedies back to the CW after Ostroff had publicly declared that the difficulty of developing comedies for its target demographic was the reason for their removal from the network following the 2008–09 season (with Everybody Hates Chris, and The Game—a spin-off of Girlfriends—becoming the last comedies to be cancelled).
 The network also ordered more episodes of its original series and ran them consecutively starting on September 12 through the first week of December without repeats.
 In July 2012, Pedowitz no longer referred to the target demographic of the CW as women 18–34, but rather that it would now be an "18–34 adult network".